sarvesh1606/Social-eShelf/README.md

 ```
 python manage.py runserver
 ```
-5. visit admin panel at `127.0.0.1:8000/admin` to enter category and ebooks in the database
+5. visit admin panel at `127.0.0.1:8000/admin` to enter admin panel of the project